Llama: Classification

-Lamoids, or llamas (as they are more generally known as a group), consist of the vicuña (Lama vicugna), guanaco (Lama guanicoe), Suri alpaca, and Huacaya alpaca (Lama pacos), and the domestic llama (Lama glama).
-Guanacos and vicuñas live in the wild, while llamas and alpacas exist only as domesticated animals.
+Laminids consist of llamas (Lama glama), alpacas (Lama pacos), guanacos (Lama guanicoe) and vicuñas (Lama vicugna), the former two are domesticated while the latter two being wild.
 Although early writers compared llamas to sheep, their similarity to the camel was soon recognized.
 They were included in the genus Camelus along with alpaca in the Systema Naturae (1758) of Carl Linnaeus.
 They were, however, separated by Georges Cuvier in 1800 under the name of lama along with the guanaco.
 DNA analysis has confirmed that the guanaco is the wild ancestor of the llama, while the vicuña is the wild ancestor of the alpaca.

 The genus Lama is, with the three species of true camels, the sole existing representatives of a very distinct section of the Artiodactyla (even-toed ungulates) called Tylopoda, or "bump-footed", from the peculiar bumps on the soles of their feet.
 The Tylopoda consists of a single family, the Camelidae, and shares the order Artiodactyla with the Suina (pigs), the Tragulina (chevrotains), the Pecora (ruminants), and the Whippomorpha (hippos and cetaceans, which belong to Artiodactyla from a cladistic, if not traditional, standpoint).
 The Tylopoda have more or less affinity to each of the sister taxa, standing in some respects in a middle position between them, sharing some characteristics from each, but in others showing special modifications not found in any of the other taxa.